Do you want to style Gravity Forms using Elementor for free?

 Gravity Forms is one of the most popular plugins for building contact forms on a WordPress website.
-It offers seamless customization, and you can add loads of functionality to your forms with this plugin.
+It offers seamless customization, and this plugin can add functionality to your forms.

-Here we will see how you can create and customize a contact form of Gravity Forms with Elementor.
+Here, we will see how you can create and customize a contact form for Gravity Forms with Elementor.

 - Elementor Plugin: For customization of the form using the editor.

-- PowerPack Lite Addon for Elementor: This is required to bring the integration of Gravity forms to Elementor editor.
-You can get it here for free.
+- PowerPack Lite Addon for Elementor: This is required to integrate & style Gravity forms into the Elementor editor.

 Make sure you have these plugins installed and activated before we go any further.